Akash86768/Fancy-Todo-List/README.md

 1. Add tasks by typing into the input field and clicking "Add".
 2. Mark tasks as complete by clicking the checkbox.
 3. Edit or delete tasks using the respective buttons.
-4. Filter tasks by status (e.g., Completed or Pending).

 ## License
 This project is licensed under the MIT License.